pknipp/physics-sims/README.md

 let ypx = Math.round(this.ny * (rock.y/(1 - z) + 0.5) - size / 2);
 ```

-* When an asteroid leaves the user's field of view, it is replaced by another asteroid at *z* = 1, with arbitrary velocity components and lateral coordinates (*x* and *y*).
+* When an asteroid leaves the user's field of view, it is replaced by another asteroid at *z* = 0, with arbitrary velocity components and lateral coordinates (*x* and *y*).
 ```
 rocks[i] = (this.isVisible(rocks[i])) ? rocks[i] : this.newRock(0);
 ```
-* Each asteroid moves with a constant velocity, and css transitions (with "timing-function: linear") are used to interpolate their positions between successive timesteps in order to allow for large values of &Delta;*t*.
+* Each asteroid moves with a constant velocity, so css transitions (with [timing-function: linear](https://developer.mozilla.org/en-US/docs/Web/CSS/transition-timing-function)) are used to interpolate its positions between successive timesteps in order to allow for large values of &Delta;*t* without sacrificing animation smoothness.
 ```
 .dot.moving {
   transition-property: all;
   transition-timing-function: linear;
 }
 ```
-3. **Heat equation** simulates the time-dependence of the temperature profile of a one-dimensional system that is subject to particular boundary conditions and initial conditions.
+3. [**Heat equation**](https://en.wikipedia.org/wiki/Heat_equation) simulates the time-dependence of the temperature profile of a one-dimensional system that is subject to user-controlled [boundary conditions](https://en.wikipedia.org/wiki/Boundary_value_problem#:~:text=A%20boundary%20value%20problem%20has,%2C%20thus%20the%20term%20%22initial%22) and [initial conditions](https://en.wikipedia.org/wiki/Initial_condition#Continuous_time).

 ![Heat](assets/heat.png)

-* The heat equation is a partial differential equation that is first-order in time *t* and second-order in position *x*.
-In addition to discretizing the time variable, I also do so with the position variable in order to obtain a difference equation.
-The sizes of both the time-step (&Delta;*t*) and the position increment (&Delta;*x*) are controlled by logarithmic sliders.
+* The heat equation is a [partial differential equation](https://en.wikipedia.org/wiki/Partial_differential_equation) that is first-order in time *t* and second-order in position *x*.
+In addition to discretizing the time variable, I also do so with the position variable in order to obtain a [difference equation](https://en.wikipedia.org/wiki/Linear_difference_equation), which I solve through straightforward linear algebraic techniques.
+The sizes of both the time-step (&Delta;*t*) and the position increment (&Delta;*x*) are controlled by [logarithmic](https://en.wikipedia.org/wiki/Logarithmic_scale) sliders.
 ```
 handleLogDt = e => {
     let logDt = Number(e.target.value);
     this.setState({ logDt, dt: Math.round(10 ** logDt)});
 }
 ```
-* At either end of the system, the user may specify that the boundary condition be either insulating (ie no heat may pass through the boundary) or at a particular temperature.
+* At either end of the system, the user may specify that the boundary condition be either [insulating](https://en.wikipedia.org/wiki/Neumann_boundary_condition) (ie no heat may pass through the boundary) or at a [specified temperature](https://en.wikipedia.org/wiki/Dirichlet_boundary_condition).
 * The user creates an initial condition (ie, temperature profile) for this system by click-and-dragging from left to right across the bar graph, where tall skinny rectangular divs create a horizontal array of targets for the mouse events.
 Vertical mouse-positions may be extracted from the offsetY property of e.nativeEvent.

 ```